-Validation databases enable the codeREADr app to check if the value of a scanned barcode (or NFC tap, manual entry, search entry, etc.) exists in that database.
+- Enable your app-users to check if the value of a scanned barcode (or an NFC tap, manual entry, search entry, etc.) exists in that database.
 If it does, it will return a Valid message to the app user and any related information (the ‘Response’ text).
-If the value is not in the database it will return an Invalid message or Invalid Duplicate, if so enabled.
+If the value is not in the database it will return an Invalid message.

 - Tickets with barcodes scanned will be matched to determine authenticity

 - Check if an item or asset exists in the database and show a description

 - Verify if a member, student or employee’s ID is valid and optionally their photo

 To create a database CSV file in the correct format, please click here for formatting instructions.

 - You do not need to use barcodes generated by codeREADr.
 Most clients use their own barcodes and simply upload the barcode values (IDs) to our servers or keep them on their own servers for validation.

 - Depending on your use case, multiple Services can be associated with a single database.
 However, a Service can only have one associated database.
 This distinction is particularly important when checking for duplicate scans.

 - You can scan barcodes with hundreds of characters embedded in them.
 However, automatically we limit the barcode value in the database to 100 characters.
 To validate a scanned barcode value greater than 100 characters you’ll need to use our Alter Scan Value feature (Example D).